Compare 5% deposit home loans (95% LVR)

 There are also options available to receive additional support when applying for a low deposit home loan, such as:

 - First home owners grants (FHOGs): Eligible first home buyers may be able to apply for a grant to go towards the deposit on their first home.
-Contact your state or territory government for more information.
+Contact your state or territory government for more information, including the eligibility requirements.

-- First home loan deposit scheme (FHLDS): This Australian government program from the National Housing Finance and Investment Corporation (NHFIC) allows first home buyers to purchase a property with a deposit of just 5 per cent, without having to pay for LMI.
+- First home loan deposit scheme (FHLDS): This Australian government program from the National Housing Finance and Investment Corporation (NHFIC) allows first home buyers to purchase a property with a mortgage from a participating lender with a deposit of just 5 per cent, without having to pay for LMI.
 A limited number of scheme places are available each financial year, and both the borrowers and the property being purchased will need to satisfy eligibility criteria, such as property price thresholds.

-Whether you’re buying your first home or an investment property, it’s handy to have help available when you’re looking for a 95 per cent LVR home loan.
+Whether you’re buying your first home or an investment property, it’s handy to have help available before you enquire about a 95 per cent LVR home loan.

 Mortgage brokers are home loan experts that may be able to help you work out which mortgage lenders offer home loans that may suit your needs, that are available with a 5 per cent deposit.
 They can also manage your home loan application and help you access grants and other support services to make your buying journey easier.